 - Male partners who had received the full vaccine regimen had an FR = 1.00.

 - However, couples who had a male partner infected with COVID-19 within 60 days of the menstrual cycle had an 18% lower likelihood of achieving pregnancy.
 Although this was a small change, it was statistically significant.

 - Females with previous COVID-19 infection were not associated with a lower likelihood of conception, FR =1.07.

 In summary, we found no adverse association between COVID-19 vaccination and fertility and a short-term decrease in fertility after male partner SARS-CoV-2 infection.
 These results can be used to guide informed decision-making around COVID-19 vaccination among reproductiveaged individuals, particularly those who are trying to conceive now or in the future.

 The researchers acknowledged that the study relied upon self-reports from participants to identify COVID-19 vaccine status, history of previous COVID-19 infection, and fecundability.
-Also, the study utilized a website for the self-reports, so this may have introduced inadvertent bias by excluding those who do not have access to the internet.
+Also, the study utilized a website for self-reports, so this may have introduced inadvertent bias by excluding those without internet access.

 Once again, we have solid evidence that there is no link between COVID-19 vaccines and male or female fertility.
 Although this type of study has some weaknesses, it is of sufficient size to provide solid statistical soundness in determining differences in fertility between vaccinated and unvaccinated groups.

 Furthermore, there seemed to be a small, but statistically significant reduction in male fertility after a SARS-CoV-2 infection.
 Again, another reason why the vaccine is so important.

 Get the COVID-19 vaccines — they are safe and effective.
 And it has NO IMPACT on male or female fertility.